StevenACoffman/self-driving-kubernetes-on-aws/README.md

 An operator is a combination of custom resource types and the controllers that take care of the reconciliation process.

 This extensible pattern allows us to collaborate on fully automating all the operation and system administration of even very complex systems.
 For a list of open source operators and an evaluation of how production ready they are see [Kubernetes Operators](https://kubedex.com/operators/) and the [awesome operators](https://github.com/operator-framework/awesome-operators).

+All Operators use the controller pattern, but not all controllers are Operators.
+It's only an Operator if it's got: controller pattern + API extension + single-app focus.

 ### <a name="hpa">horizontal pod autoscaling with kube-prometheus (prometheus operator)</a>